MicrosoftDocs/microsoft-style-guide/styleguide/grammar/nouns-pronouns.md

     database server.
   - The terms are typically capitalized in the industry.
 Search *[The American Heritage Dictionary](https://ahdictionary.com/),* reputable internet sites, and industry-specific dictionaries.
 Don’t rely on unedited websites.

-If you’re not sure whether a term is a proper noun (and thus capitalized) or a common noun (lowercase), check *[The American Heritage Dictionary](https://ahdictionary.com/),* the A–Z word list, and your group's editorial style guide.
+If you’re not sure whether a term is a proper noun (and thus capitalized) or a common noun (lowercase), check *[The American Heritage Dictionary](https://ahdictionary.com/)* and the A–Z word list.
 Default to lowercase unless there's a compelling reason to capitalize the term.

-Learn more For guidelines for sentence-style and title-style capitalization, see [Capitalization](https://worldready.cloudapp.net/Styleguide/Read?id=2700&topicid=28261).
+**Learn more** For guidelines for sentence-style and title-style capitalization, see [Capitalization](https://worldready.cloudapp.net/Styleguide/Read?id=2700&topicid=28261).

 ## Plural nouns